abond936/My-Journal/docs/Project.md

 ---------------------------------
 Status: - ✅ Implemented

+The entry page to the app.
+Includes welcome message and login.

 #### Current
-- Images
+✅ Logo
+✅ Cloud images
-- Welcome message
+✅ Welcome message
-- Login
+✅ Login

 #### Next
-- Add images
+- *Add image(s) of me from various stages*

 ❓ Open Questions:

-### **Layout**
+### **Content Page** ❗
 ---------------------------------
 Status: 🟡 Operational

-The core function of the application is the presentation for consumption of textual and image content.
+The core function of the application is the presentation for consumption of textual and image content through a single portal.
 The vision is to make this best consumed on mobile and tablet devices in a grid-based card system with navigation through tag (and formerly type) filters, infinite scroll and related content links.

 #### Current
-- Content layout connected to all content.
+✅ Grid-based layout connected to all content (cards)
-- Tag- and Content-type navigation
-- Infinite scroll
+✅ Infinite scroll
-- Album image scroll

 #### Next
 Function
-- *Add Related content*
-- *Add Order options*
-- *Modify content-type navigation*
+- *Fix ghost layout*
+- *Fix grid sizing*

 Styling
 - Multi-sized cards - Card height and width ratios of each other to facilitate grid structure
 - Varying styling - Titles, Tags, Excerpts overlaid/non-overlaid
 - Card animation - image motion, gifs, videos

-- Multi-type cards - story, gallery, quote, qa,
-   - gallery - x/y, Horizontal Scroll, Click to Google-like gallery, Click to Carosel, back
-   - Related list??

 ❓ Open Questions:
 - How to include 'related' content?

-### **Card View**
+### **Card View** ❗
 ---------------------------------
 Status: 🟡 Operational